-After another fine season where he scored 26 goals, things seemed to go wrong.
+After another fine season where he scored 26 goals, things suddenly seemed to go wrong.
 At one stage he asked Liverpool for a transfer but was refused.
-He helped them to the 1950 FA Cup Final but played with an injury and his team lost to Arsenal and in a further five seasons at Anfield he managed just 27 goals after scoring 50 in his first two.
+He helped them to the 1950 FA Cup Final but played with an injury and his team lost to Arsenal and in a further five seasons at Anfield, managed just 27 goals after scoring 50 in his first two.

 He did get a second chance at representative football in 1950 when chosen to play for the Football League against the Irish League at Bloomfield Road and certainly didn’t let the side down, scoring five times in a 6-3 win.

 Thereafter injuries took their toll.
 He left Liverpool in 1953 and spent a season with Ashington after being encouraged to join the club by Jackie Milburn.

 After retirement Stubbins became a highly-respected sports journalist although he did return to the game briefly to coach the New York Americans, a team of expats playing in the U.S International Soccer League.
 He died aged 82 in 2002 after a short illness.